ozguryazilimas/redmine_timewatch/README.md

 Based on spend time logs on Redmine, Timewatch informs user with email, also it allows you to update issues automatically.

-This plugin is compatible with Redmine 4.x.
+This plugin is compatible with Redmine 4.x and 5.x.
 If you want to use it with Redmine 3.x please use redmine3 branch.

 ## Features